bonham/jest-ts-mock-modules/README.md

 # Why this?

 When reading the documentation on https://jestjs.io I found it too difficult to put all pieces together ( As of January 2023).
 Thefore I created these examples with the focus of simplicity.
+This is one way to do it.
+Maybe there are others.

 # Typescript examples